OneNote vs Google Keep (2026): Which Free Note App Wins?

 Both ship polished mobile apps, with different strengths.

-Keep on iPhone.
-Cold launch in 1.2 seconds.
-Quick-capture widget on home screen drops capture to under 1 second.
-Voice memo via single tap.
+Keep on iPhone cold-launches in 1.2 seconds.
+The quick-capture widget on the home screen drops capture to under 1 second.
+Voice memo capture takes a single tap.
 Share Sheet from Safari clips a URL into a chosen note.
 Background sync is instant via Google account.
-App size 65MB.
+App size is 65MB.

-Keep on Android.
-Slightly faster than iOS due to deeper OS integration.
+Keep on Android is slightly faster than iOS due to deeper OS integration.
 Google Assistant voice capture via "OK Google, take a note" works without opening the app.
-Home-screen widget supports list, voice, photo, and drawing entry points.
-App size 28MB.
+The home-screen widget supports list, voice, photo, and drawing entry points.
+App size is 28MB.

-OneNote on iPhone.
-Cold launch 2.5 seconds.
-Quick-capture widget added in 2024 reduces to 1.5 seconds.
+OneNote on iPhone cold-launches in 2.5 seconds.
+The quick-capture widget added in 2024 reduces capture to 1.5 seconds.
 Office Lens scan integration captures whiteboards or documents directly into OneNote.
-App size 220MB.
+App size is 220MB.

-OneNote on iPad.
-Best-in-class for Apple Pencil among Microsoft apps.
-Audio-sync-to-ink feature recovers spoken context for any handwritten note.
+OneNote on iPad is best-in-class for Apple Pencil among Microsoft apps.
+The audio-sync-to-ink feature recovers spoken context for any handwritten note.
 Infinite canvas works the same as desktop.
-App size 380MB.
+App size is 380MB.

-OneNote on Android.
-Feature-complete with iOS.
+OneNote on Android is feature-complete with iOS.
 Microsoft is one of the few major notes-app vendors that ships a polished Android experience matching iOS.
-App size 210MB.
+App size is 210MB.

-The pattern.
-Keep is faster on every casual capture metric; OneNote is more capable for structured mobile note-taking.
-For users whose primary capture device is mobile, Keep's lower friction wins; for users whose mobile is a secondary device for occasional notes, OneNote's full-feature mobile app is fine.
+Keep is faster on every casual capture metric.
+OneNote is more capable for structured mobile note-taking.
+For users whose primary capture device is mobile, Keep's lower friction wins.
+For users whose mobile is a secondary device for occasional notes, OneNote's full-feature mobile app is fine.

 Search Quality on a 5,000-Note Library